Mauritia flexuosa

-Mauritia flexuosa, known as the moriche palm, ité palm, ita, buriti, muriti, miriti (Brazil), canangucho (Colombia), acho (Ecuador), or aguaje (Peru), is a palm tree.
+Mauritia flexuosa, known as the moriche palm, ité palm, ita, buriti, muriti, miriti (Brazil), canangucho (Colombia), morete or acho (Ecuador), palma real (Bolivia), or aguaje (Peru), is a palm tree.
 It grows in and near swamps and other wet areas in tropical South America.

-Mauritia flexuosa, a tree, can reach up to 35 m in height.
-The large leaves form a rounded crown.
+Mauritia flexuosa can reach up to 35 m in height.
+Henderson and McBride both give a height of 50 m.
+The trunk can be up to 70 cm diameter at breast height The large leaves form a rounded crown.
+The tree produces Pneumatophores which can develop as much as 30 m from the trunk. suggesting a very extensive root system.
 The flowers are yellowish and appear from December to April.
 The fruit, which grows from December to June, is a chestnut color and is covered with shiny scales.
 The yellow flesh covers a hard, oval nut.
 The seeds float, and this is the means by which the palm tree propagates.
 In natural populations, the tree reaches very high densities.